newresu/fit-tnt/README.md

   [4, 5, 6],
 ]; // 2 x 3 matrix
 const b = [6, 7]; // you can also use [[6],[7]]

-const { solution } = tnt(A, b); //other info is returned optionally
+// throws an error if any calculation blows up. const { solution } = tnt(A, b); //other info is returned optionally
 ```

+## When does it fail?

+Testing on several million random matrices, it seems that sometimes the matrix is positive definite but the cholesky decomposition will return matrices with some element being very small.

+This triggers a very large number in the back-substitution.
+The inverse ends up with very large values and the code won't complete correctly.

+The obvious question is: can those numbers be somewhat reduced?
+At the time of writing, I'm unsure.

+One could enable `{useSVD:true}` and it will solve it in the cases where TNT fails or where it is slow, if this is desired it could be added.

 ## [API Documentation](https://newresu.github.io/fit-tnt/)